Better internet top concern for RDBN residents - BC Local News

 The top option was “improved recycling”, and was favoured by 36.4 per cent of respondents; followed by “planning for parks and recreation” at 29.9 per cent; “economic development” at 19.5 per cent; “solid waste management” at 11.7 per cent; and “other” options at 2.6 per cent.

-RDBN chairperson Gerry Thiessen told Lakes District News in April that the district was examining how the money could be spent on infrastructure needs.
+RDBN chairperson Gerry Thiessen told Black Press in April that the district was examining how the money could be spent on infrastructure needs.

 A total of 46 people took the survey and most were from Burns Lake and Electoral Area B.